roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![Uninstalling Stock CPU Backpanel](./img/uninstalling-cpu-backpanel.jpg "Uninstalling Stock CPU Backpanel")
 <div class="image-title">Uninstalling Stock CPU Backpanel</div>

-This backpanel is going to be replaced by one that is provided with your cooler.
+This backpanel is going to be replaced by another one provided with your custom cooler.
 In my case, I had to assemble a backpanel in AMD-compatible way.

 ![Cooler Master Backplate](./img/cpu-cooler-backplate.jpg "Cooler Master Backplate")
 <div class="image-title">Cooler Backplate</div>

-Flip your board around and match match your new backpanel screws with the motherboard.
+Flip your board around and match screws from your new backpanel with the motherboard.

 ![Cooler Master Backplate Installed](./img/cpu-cooler-backplate-installed.jpg "Cooler Master Backplate Installed")
 <div class="image-title">Cooler Backplate Installed</div>